K4stetas/cw-vending-machine/README.md

 # CosmWasmContract
 Vending machin

-Contains chocolates water and chips.
-Max amount of each is maximum u64 type value.
+Contains chocolates, water bottles and chips.
+Max qantity of each is maximum u64 type value.